 An electrician in Melksham, Wiltshire decks his home with lights each Christmas and last year raised £2,000 in charity donations from visitors admiring his display.
 The cost of running the lights in 2010 was £700, and with an even larger display than ever this year, he expects his bill to be even higher.

-Do remember to take your old fairy lights to your local recycling centre when you replace them with LEDs.
+Do remember to take your old fairy lights to your local recycling centre when you replace them with LED light bulbs.
 As electrical goods, they are required to be recycled under the WEEE regulations.